hutsellma/rhcsa9env/README.md

 _NOTE - This is still a WIP._

-I based the setup on aggresiceHiker's rhcsa prep (https://github.com/aggressiveHiker/rhcsa9)
+I based the setup on aggressiveHiker's RHCSA 9 Prep Repo (https://github.com/aggressiveHiker/rhcsa9)

 Powered by Ansible and Vagrant